dbduino-prjs/rpi-arduino-cloud/js/gpio-basic/README.md

 ## Additional information
 ### Arduino Cloud
 [Arduino Cloud](https://cloud.arduino.cc/) is a platform that simplifies the process of developing, deploying, and managing IoT devices.
-It supports various hardware, including Arduino boards, ESP boards and any device programmed with Python or Javascript.
+It supports various hardware, including Arduino boards, ESP boards and any device programmed with Python, Javascript or Node-RED.
 It makes it easy for makers, IoT enthusiasts, and professionals to build connected projects without high programming skills.

 The platform allows for easy management and monitoring of connected devices through customizable dashboards, which provide real-time visualisations of the device's data.
 The dashboards can be accessed remotely through the mobile app Arduino IoT Cloud Remote, which is available for both Android and iOS devices, allowing users to manage their devices from anywhere.